simonjonio/coursematerial_2526/07-tuples/18-assignment-split-in-two/assignment-split-in-two.en.md

 # Splitting in Two

-We wish two split tuples in two equal sizes.
+We wish to split tuples in two equal sizes.
 If the tuple contains an odd number of elements, the left half should contain one more element.

 ### `TASK`